Sunday, July 9, 2017

 We lost Madison for about 45 minutes.

-We exited Desoto Caverns and went to the parking area where there were rides, archery, cave crawl, and mine for a gemstone, we walked through a lost trail maze.
+We exited Desoto Caverns and went to the parking area, where there were rides, archery, a cave crawl, and a mine for gemstones.
+We walked through a maze of lost trails.

 I had been in the field of an electrical storm and had lost my short-term memory.